Kurfürstendamm: History

 From 1875 the former bridlepath was embellished as a boulevard with a breadth of 53 m on the personal initiative of chancellor Otto von Bismarck, who also proposed the building of the Grunewald mansions colony at its western end.
 In 1882, Ernst Werner von Siemens presented his Elektromote trolley bus concept at an experimental track near Halensee station.
-The nearby Lunapark opened in 1909, then Europe's largest amusement park, modelled on Coney Island, where boxer Max Schmeling won his first title of a German Lightheavyweight Champion in 1926.
+The nearby Lunapark opened in 1909, then Europe's largest amusement park, modelled on Coney Island, where boxer Max Schmeling won his first title as German light heavyweight champion in 1926.
 After a long period of decline the park was finally closed in 1933.
 Large parts are today covered by the Stadtautobahn.